A. G. V. Paley: War Service

 Paley served as commanding officer of the 3rd Battalion, Libyan Arab Force between 1941 and 1942.
 He subsequently served in Iraq and Germany between 1942 and 1954.
 He also served as aide-de-camp to the Queen.

+At the time of the Normandy landings in June 1944, Paley was the commanding officer of 1st Battalion, the Rifle Brigade.
+The unit was the motorised infantry battalion of 22nd Armoured Brigade, part of 7th Armoured Division.
+They were heavily engaged in the battle of Villers-Bocage, losing almost an entire company, mostly captured.

 In October 1944, during the Second World War, Paley served as the commanding officer of the 22nd Armoured Brigade, while only holding the rank of lieutenant colonel.

 In 1945, Lt.Col.
 Paley was decorated with the DSO for his command during the campaign in North-West Europe.

 At the end of the war, he was chosen as one of the military members of the British delegation to the Allied Control Authority, as a temporary rank of brigadier.
 Having skipped a wartime rank, he received a substantive promotion on his peacetime rank to bring him to full Colonel and transfer to the General Staff in 1947.

 Postwar

 As a temporary Brigadier, Paley was appointed a CBE in 1951, upgrading him in status within the order: from an Officer to an ordinary Commander; this also marked a subtle swap in status in his post-nominals, as a Commander trumped the Companionship (the only grade of this order) of the DSO.
 The following year saw his substantive promotion to Brigadier.
 He was then appointed an Aide-de-Camp to the Queen, a post he held until 1957 and his substantive promotion.